 You can often have improvements or alterations to your home completed yourself, although you will need to request permission in writing first.
 We will not refuse permission without a good reason.
+As of 1st August 2024, tenants must complete an official Modifications form for all modifications to the property.
+Please contact your Property Officer and they will send you the required forms.

-To get permission, please write or email Rise Community Housing describing what you wish to do, and a member of staff will contact you to discuss.
-As some work requires Building Regulation Approval or Planning Consent, carrying out alterations or improvements without permission could result in you being charged for the cost of us returning the property to its original condition.
+As some work may require Building Regulation Approval or Planning Consent, carrying out alterations or improvements without permission could result in you being charged for the cost of Rise Community Housing returning the property to its original condition.
 All work must be completed by a qualified professional.